do these bother you?

 - Are you looking for natural ways to improve plant health and resilience?

-- Would you like to reduce your reliance on chemical pesticides and fertilizers?
+- Do you want to reduce your reliance on chemical pesticides and fertilizers?

 - Do you want to build a farming system that supports biodiversity and ecological balance?

-- Are you interested in techniques that enhance soil fertility and structure naturally?
+- Are you interested in techniques that enhance soil fertility and structure the soil naturally?

 - Do you want to increase your farm’s resilience to extreme weather conditions?

-- Are you seeking sustainable practices that can improve your farm’s overall health and productivity?
+- Are you seeking regenerative practices that can self-improve your farm’s overall health and productivity?

 FARMERS' DEVELOPMENT WORKSHOPS: REGENERATIVE agriculture